tianhuil/apollo-client/docs/source/essentials/mutations.md

 };
 ```

 First, create your GraphQL mutation, wrap it in `gql`, and pass it to the `mutation` prop on the `Mutation` component.
 The `Mutation` component also requires a function as a child (also called the render prop function).
-The first argument of the render prop function is the mutate function, which is how you tell Apollo Client that you'd like to trigger a mutation.
+The first argument of the render prop function is the mutate function, which you call to tell Apollo Client that you'd like to trigger a mutation.
 The mutate function optionally takes `variables`, `optimisticResponse`, `refetchQueries`, and `update`; however, you can also pass in those values as props to the `Mutation` component.
 In the example, notice how we use the mutate function (called `addTodo`) to submit the form with our variables.

 The second argument to the render prop function is an object with your mutation result on the `data` property, as well as booleans for `loading` and if the mutate function was `called`, in addition to `error`.
 If you'd like to ignore the result of the mutation, pass `ignoreResults` as a prop to the mutation component.